 BECOME ALLEGRO CERTIFIED - To obtain your Allegro CL Certification enroll in our LIVE Program which offers developers an opportunity to learn and improve their Lisp programming skills from the comfort of their home or office while interacting with the Franz instructor.

-Lisp Programming Series Level I: Basic Lisp Essentials - June 1, 8, and 15
+Lisp Programming Series Level I: Basic Lisp Essentials - April 4, 11, and 18

 Lisp Programming Series Level II: Specialized Components of Lisp - May 2, 9, and 16

 For additional information and to register, see here.